 - It is highly recommended to sand along the wood grain rather than against to prevent causing damage.

-- You might want to decrease the grit of the paper from a medium to an excellent pick, depending on the nature of the stain.
+- You might want to decrease the paper’s grit from a medium to an excellent pick, depending on the stain’s nature.

 See Also: Best Sealant for Metal Roof